Kwilso3412/nueral_network_notes/README.md

-# Nueral Network/ Deep Learning Notes
+# Nueral Network / Deep Learning Notes

 ## In this document you will find